-You need to select path where your snapshot has been taken, for example /home/backups/2012-01-16_11-14-43.
+You need to select path where your snapshot has been taken.
 If everything is ok you should get the same OK message.
 Now the transaction logs are applied to the data files, and new ones are created: your data files are ready to be used by the MySQL server.